zeppelinlg/docker-backup-pbs/README.md

 ## Conclusion

-Ce projet fournit une solution simple pour effectuer des sauvegardes de conteneurs Docker avec Proxmox Backup Server.
-Il est facile à utiliser et peut être intégré dans des workflows existants à l'aide de Docker Compose.
+This project provides a simple solution for performing Docker container backups with Proxmox Backup Server.
+It is easy to use and can be integrated into existing workflows using Docker Compose.